GabrielZilmar/search-test/README.md

-# Cialdnb App
+# Search Test

-Welcome to the Cialdnb monorepo.
+Welcome to the SearchTest monorepo.
 This application is designed to use the DuckDuckGo API and save your search history.

 ## Technologies Used 💻